robertwahler/EventManager/README.md

 The NUnit test framework is included in Unity 5.3 and higher.
 Tests require installation of the UnityTestTools asset for Unity 5.2 and lower.

+### Running tests from Unity IDE

 There is no Unity hotkey for running tests.
 Instead, manually use this menu sequence:

     Main Menu: Window, Editor Tests Runner
     Editor Tests: Run All

+### Running tests from the command line

+All command line test scripts require a Ruby Thor scripting environment with Ruby > 2.0.
+These commands are configured for execution on Mac OS X. Other environments will need to modify the Ruby source in the ./tasks folder.

+    gem install bundler
+    bundle install

+#### Using Unity to run the tests (SLOW)

+You need to shutdown the Unity IDE to run this command.

+    thor test:unit

+#### Using NUnit-console (FAST)

+The Unity IDE can be running.

+    thor test:nunit

+#### Using Guard and the NUnit-console (CI)

+This command will watch for file changes and automatically run the unit test suite.
+The Unity IDE can be running.

+    bundle exec guard

 Usage
 -----